matteoboh/mobility_emissions/README.md

 * filter the points of the trajectories s.t. the time interval between the points of the resulting sub-trajectories is not greater than a threshold;
 * compute the instantaneous emissions of 4 pollutants for each point;
 * represent in a plot the total quantity of each pollutant on the edges in the road network.

+### Example
+See the notebook example_in_Rome to get an idea of a step-by-step procedure to compute and plot emissions.